How to Start a Mobile Mechanic Business (6 Step Guide)

 Invest in quality equipment

-• Tools: A reliable power source, jack, drain pans, safety equipment, scanners, cleaning sprays, diagnostic equipment and gloves are all important to have on hand.
+• Tools: A reliable power source, jack or portable car lift, drain pans, safety equipment, scanners, cleaning sprays, diagnostic equipment and gloves are all important to have on hand.
 Also, don’t forget a proper lighting source.

 • Parts: Having commonly needed auto parts in your inventory will save you time rather than waiting for parts to be delivered to you.
 However, you should also determine how much inventory space you have and how to maximize it.